rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 * `(Ø !in H)` - No set in a hierarchy is empty.
 * A hierarchy is acyclic.
 * All the sets in a hierarchy are "DI ex-or RE".
-* Each set as no ex-or one parent set - a superset.
+* Each set has no ex-or one parent set - a superset.
 * Each set may have any number of child sets - subsets.
 * Any ancestor has more elements than all of its descendants.
 * Each set has a unique rooted path.